jammerware/xcom2architectclass/README.md

 A mod for XCOM 2: War of the Chosen that adds the Spire Runner class.

 ## Design
-The goal of the Spire Runner class is to encourage the player's spatial awareness of the battlefield and to create a unit with low offensive potential offset by powerful support abilities.
+The goal of the Spire Runner class is to encourage a spatially-driven play pattern and to create a unit with low offensive potential offset by powerful support abilities.
+It'd be nice if it were fun and balanced, too, but let's not get crazy.

 ### Allowed Weapons
 **Primary**: Assault Rifle